rdking/proposal-class-members/docs/implementation-overview.md

 # Implementation Overview

-This proposal borrows the concept of private symbols, as proposed [here](https://github.com/zenparsing/proposal-private-symbols), but there are a few differences.
-Private symbols will not be directly accessible to user-land code at all. `Object.assign` and operator `...` will not be affected by the private symbol implementation, as they only affect enumerable keys. `Object.seal` will not be affected by the private symbol implementation, as the private container is sealed immediately after initialization. `Object.freeze` will not be affected by the private symbol implementation, as it doesn't currently affect accessor properties, which remain the only "values" exposed on the object that may still change value after freezing.

-There have been many attempts to create a form of data privacy, but all save for private-symbols have failed to create privacy in a way that preserves the functionality of Proxy in the presence of private data.
-However, private-symbols introduces limitations of its own.
-Due to the fact that private symbols are themselves 1st class values in ES, developers would have the ability to monkey-patch code containing private symbols and expose the corresponding properties to the public.
-This is a violation of hard private, but not one that is insurmountable.

-With this proposal, private symbols are a mere implementation detail that provides the ability to create properties who's name is unknown and unretrievable on any object.
-Using this capability, the engine will be able to hide data on an object without fear that a developer can manipulate that data through any means other than provided for in this proposal.
+This proposal borrows the concept of closures with 2 major differences:
+* they're attached to objects (the instances)
+* functions not created in them have access to them (the member functions)
+* sibling instances have access to them (via `::`)

+These differences allow these "instance closures" to accomodate the requirements of a class.
+Since anything that can be placed on the instance can also be placed on the class itself, the static equivalent of the "instance closure" (the "class closure") also contains these differences.

+This approach has the additional advantage of leaving open the possibility of an "ancestor closure" to facilitate so-called "protected" members.
+While the name of such members is unfortunate, they are none-the-less a very useful and anticipated feature that must eventually follow any reasonable implementation of full encapsulation.
+However, this is a subject for a follow-up proposal.

 ## New products of `class`
 Both the constructor, and prototype can have additional properties as result of this proposal:

 #### Constructor -
-* Symbol.private("Signature") - This property contains a private symbol value used to passively perform basic brand checking.
-The value of this symbol is the key name for the private container created by the private initializer.
-This is the "class signature".
-* [Constructor[Symbol.private("Signature")]] - This property contains a private container object created by the private initializer of a constructor.
-It holds data properties and methods that were declared private and static in the `class` definition.
-This is the "class-closure".
+* Every constructor of a class containing `let static` and/or `const static` declarations will carry a "class closure" which is accessible from every lexically declared method in the class, regardless of whether or not the method is static.
+For methods that are not static, the "class closure" can be accessed via the `::` operator.
+If shorthand notation (`x` means `this::x`) is supported, then shorthand for bindings in the "class closure" will be superceeded by bindings in the "instance closure" for non-static methods.

-#### Prototype -
+#### Instances -
-* Symbol.private("Initializer") - This property is a function, similar to the constructor itself, and run by the constructor as the first instruction (following "super", if it exists).
-It's purpose is to create the instance-closure and initialize the properties of that container to the specified values.
-The key name for this private container is the class signature.
-This function also initializes any `inst` properties.
-This is the "private initializer".

-#### Additionally, the following property can appear on instances:
-* [Constructor[Symbol.private("Signature")]] - This property contains a private container object created by the private initializer of a constructor.
-It holds data properties and methods that were declared private and static in the `class` definition.
-This is the "instance-closure".
+* Each instance of a class containing `let` and/or `const` declarations (not including their `static` equivalents) will carry an "instance closure" which is accessible from every lexically declared method in the class, regardless of whether or not the method is static.
+For methods that are static, the "instance closure" can be accessed via the `::` operator.
+If shorthand notation is supported, then shorthand bindings in the "instance closure" will only be available to the non-static class methods.
+* Instances will carry one such "instance closure" for every class constructor used to initialize it, as appropriate.

+#### Functions and Closures
+* Every class will have an internal class signature.
+This signature is applied to all lexically defined methods and each class/instance closure.
+This signature is used to determine which class/instance closures will be attached to a class method at runtime.
+It is also used as part of the access check when using operator `::`.
+Only the closures in the signature list of the current function will be used to locate the targeted member.

 ## Private Data Members

-A private data member definition defines one or more properties that exist in one of the private containers on an instance of the `class`.
+A private data member declaration defines one or more lexical variables that exist in one of the closures on an instance of the `class`.
 Within a `class` body, private data members are accessed via the `::` operator.
 Private data members are declared with the `let` keyword.

 ```js
 class Point {